danieltamming/danieltamming.github.io/index.md

 # Machine Learning
 ## HockeyBot, The Facebook Messenger Chatbot
 #### Product
-Upon receiving a message that could plausibly begin a hockey player's interview response (e.g. "Well you know"), the chatbot responds with a 5 setence continuation of that message.
+Upon receiving a message that could plausibly begin a hockey player's interview response (e.g. "Well you know"), the chatbot responds with a 5 sentence continuation of that message.
 Active for over 4 months, it has maintained a 100% response rate within 30 seconds of receiving a message.
 #### Data
 See "National Hockey League Interview Transcripts" in the Data Collection and Cleaning section of this page.
 #### Approach
 A unidirectional recurrent neural network is trained on the interview transcript data.
-The training set is comprised of each 6 contiguous words/symbols, where the first 5 are the input example and the 6th is the label.
-Having learned a probability distribution over the possible choices for the next word/token, this distribution is sampled to generate new text.
-This model is then deployed to a Heroku server that responsds to all messages at any time.
+Each string of 6 contiguous words forms a training example, where the first 5 are the input and the 6th is the label.
+Having learned a probability distribution over the possible choices for the next word, this distribution is sampled to generate new text.
+This model is then deployed to a Heroku server that responds to all messages at any time.
 #### Relevant Links
  - [Facebook Messenger link](https://www.messenger.com/t/102447081166159) to interact with the bot
  - [Bot training GitHub repository](https://github.com/danitamm/hockey-bot)